 Tasplan is a profit-for-members fund, so we never charge extra fees just for the heck of it.
 We only charge you what we absolutely need to, so we can keep the fund growing.
-We don’t charge entry fees, exit fees or contribution fees – and Tasplan doesn't pay commissions to financial planners.
+We don’t charge entry fees or contribution fees – and we don't pay commissions to financial planners.

 We're not about corporate greed – we're all about making sure you enjoy your best possible retirement.

 ||The estimated investment fees range from 0.07% each year up to 0.76% each year depending on your chosen investment option.
 You can see the Estimated investment fee for each investment option in the table below.||Deducted from investment returns before they are credited to your account.
 Performance related fee estimates are included in the investment fee.|